-DMARC tends to replace ADSP (Author Domain Signing Practices) by assisting in various other aspects such as subdomain policies (wildcarding), non-existent subdomains, slow rollout (such as percentage experiments), SPF or, quarantining mail.
+DMARC tends to replace Author Domain Signing Practices (ADSP) by assisting in various other aspects such as subdomain policies (wildcarding), non-existent subdomains, slow rollout (such as percentage experiments), SPF, or quarantining mail.

-The DMARC uses both the Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) to determine an email's authenticity.
-The main ISPs (Internet Service Providers) usually perform a DMARC check for protecting the senders against spoofing.
+The DMARC uses the SPF and DKIM to determine an email's authenticity.
 It helps in reducing email malpractices to a great extent.

 How to set up DMARC?

 Implementing DMARC policy on your domain name involves a set of processes.
 Here, changes are made in the DNS records at the domain registrar.
 Then, an optimal configuration takes place at the end of email providers to send the signed emails.

 The basic steps included in the execution process are as follows: